zesk/build/docs/tools/text.md

 ### `shaPipe` - SHA1 checksum of standard input

-Generates a checksum of standard input and outputs a SHA1 checksum in hexadecimal wihtout any extra stuff
+Generates a checksum of standard input and outputs a SHA1 checksum in hexadecimal without any extra stuff

-You can use this as a pipe or pass in arguments which are files to be checksummed.
+You can use this as a pipe or pass in arguments which are files to be hashed.

 #### Usage